 Since 1933 the Club has supported the participation of young people in racing keelboats by starting what was to become the annual Schools and Club Junior Regatta – in its heyday, a five day regatta series based on the Gareloch.
 This was started in 6 Metres then withthe addition of the local Gareloch O.D. class.
 The 6 Metres were subsequently replaced by Dragon and Piper class yachts.
 Over the years all these yachts were lent by their owners to enable this regatta to take place.
 The increase in the many and varied ways that young people could get into sailing, coupled with the increase in Health and Safety and Childcare legislation, became an overwhelming burden and resulted in this series of races being stopped in 2005.
 The Club continues to look at any opportunities to run suitable events for young sailors.
 See the Trust page for additional information on support available.

-From 2006 to 2016 the Club has hosted the IRC Scottish Championship which has been successful in attracting a significant proportion of the local IRC boats to attend.
-The Club has been supported in this event by ‘Old Pulteney Single Malt Scotch Whisky’ as the main sponsor, and with them the Club is looking forward to their continued support for the 2017 Regatta.
+From 2006 to 2016 the Club hosted the IRC Scottish Championship which was successful in attracting a significant proportion of the local IRC boats to attend.
+The Club has been supported in this event by ‘Old Pulteney Single Malt Scotch Whisky’ as the main sponsor, and until 2018.

 The Club is looking forward to a successful 2019 Regatta.

 Despite being 145 years old the Club maintains the “Corinthian” ethos and the traditions of its founding and transient members.